 The presence and distribution of avifauna within an ecosystem is often used as an index of habitat quality due to their diet and vulnerability to environmental conditions (Conway 2008).
 Avifauna data are useful to characterize representative avian assemblages and spatial distributions within a particular area.
 Bird survey methods are described in detail, along with field data sheets, in SOP 5.1 Bird Abundance-Activity (TBF 2015d).
 The primary purpose of avifauna surveys for this project was to provide a general understanding of the bird community and corresponding behavior in the restoration area before and after restoration.
-Bird surveys were conducted by an ornithologist on 10 December 2016 (baseline, pre-restoration survey), and on 5 January, 22 February, 18 April, and 24 April 2017, and 13 July 2018.
-Year 3 bird surveys were conducted by TBF staff on 7 March and 28 August 2019.
-Additionally, birds were recorded as part of other surveys such as vegetation or elevation, and as part of two student projects through Loyola Marymount University.
+Bird surveys were conducted by an ornithologist on 10 December 2016 (baseline, pre-restoration survey); 5 January, 22 February, 18 April, and 24 April 2017; and 13 July 2018.
+Subsequent surveys were conducted by TBF staff on 7 March, 28 August 2019; 5 February and 24 July 2020.
 All bird data results are combined and reported below, comparing birds found within the restoration area and immediately adjacent to those found several hundred meters away or flying over the area.

 Frequently identified species on surveys included gulls and several shorebirds (e.g., willet, Tringa semipalmata) (Table 3).
 Shorebirds were observed both roosting and foraging within the restoration area, most notably, the federally threatened western snowy plover (Charadrius alexandrinus nivosus), which produced the first egg-bearing nest in the Los Angeles region in almost 70 years within the restoration area (discussed further below) in 2017.
-In May 2018, a killdeer (Charadrius vociferous) nested within the restoration site (Figure 21).
+In May 2018, a killdeer (Charadrius vociferous) nested within the restoration site.
 Several species of gull were also frequently identified in and around the restoration area, flying overhead, and in the adjacent 'control' sites.
 Urban species such as the rock pigeon (Columba livia) were identified primarily in adjacent areas, but not within the restoration site.
 On the July 2018 survey, an adult and juvenile peregrine falcon (Falco peregrinus) were observed circling low over the sand inland of the restoration site.